gforge/subscription_example/Readme.md

 }
 ```

-The second one should be the mutation for publishing to the subscription:
+The third tab should do a mutation for publishing to the subscription-tab:

 ```gql
 mutation {